VaclavDedik/jboss-seam/examples/noejb/readme.txt

 Seam Hibernate3 Example
 =======================
-This is a port of the booking example to Hibernate3 with JavaBeans for the actions.
+This is a port of the Booking example to Hibernate3 with JavaBeans for the actions.
 Seam handles the JTA transaction demarcation and Hibernate session management.